BZ-kozai-T/Single-Particle-tracking-on-AFM-kymograph/README.md

 The outputs will be two files:

-1. a csv file contaning pixel positions in the y-axis, nanometer-distance from the center of the kymograph in the y-axis, and radius from the center of the kymograph in the y-axis.
+1. a csv file contaning pixel positions in the y-axis (the top position is 0), nanometer distance from the center of the kymograph in the y-axis, and radius from the center of the kymograph in the y-axis.
 2. a png file of the kymograph overlaid trajectory